-The SFS has some big names locked in throughout the weekend (28 episodes are currently listed), and below is a list of explicitly awamori- and shochu-centric content.
-All times are Japan local time (JST), so plan accordingly.
+The SFS has some big names locked in throughout the weekend (28 episodes are currently listed), and below is a list of the clearly awamori- and shochu-centric content.

 “The Pillars of Shochu Behind the Bar” (Day 1 – Saturday November 21st, 11:00 – 11:50 AM JST)

 World-renowned bartender and bar owner, Shingo Gokan, and the brand manager for his freshly-released trio of shochu brands, Joshin Atone, give us the straight talk on honkaku shochu’s potential in the cocktail world and beyond.
 Shochu and awamori savant, Christopher Pellegrini, joins Shingo and Joshin at award-winning The SG Club in downtown Tokyo for this episode.

 “Shochu’s Sense of Place” (Day 1 – Saturday November 21st, 2:00 – 2:50 PM JST)

 This episode is all about shochu’s regionality.
 Two of the industry’s four Geographical Indications (as protected by the WTO) are featured here.
 Mr. Yokoyama (President/Toji Omoya Shuzo in Nagasaki) and Mr. Toyonaga (President of Toyonaga Shuzo in Kumamoto) join MC Christopher Pellegrini for a tasting and discussion of regionality in the shochu world.